If there’s one thing the world’s productivity gurus have in common, it’s this:

 Remote teams can learn a lot from these and other legendary productivity pros.

-Whether you’re part of a leadership team or are simply adjusting to working remotely, the proven methods behind these motivational quotes from the experts can help fan the flames of efficiency:
+Whether you’re part of a leadership team or are simply adjusting to working remotely, the proven methods behind these motivational quotes from the experts can help inspire productivity:

 1. “If you don’t pay attention to what has your attention, it will take more of your attention than it deserves.”